dl1bz/deskhpsdr/README.md

 **deskHPSDR need a screen size 1280x600 at minimum or higher** for best GUI experiences, that's one of the difference against piHPSDR. deskHPSDR hasn't a special Client-Server-Mode like pihpsdr (make no sense, we HAVE network-connected SDR devices yet).

-My main focus of deskHPSDR development, the improvements and additional functions against piHPSDR is the Hermes Lite 2 SDR Transceiver and his similar devices based on the same hardware platform (like the SquareSDR).
-Other SDR devices can be used too if supported, but I cannot check it.
-The second focus is macOS, which is my primary development environment for deskHPSDR.
+My main focus of deskHPSDR development is macOS, which is my primary development environment for deskHPSDR.
 Normally all should be running with Linux too.
-The third focus is Fonie/SSB/Digimodes and less CW.
+The second focus is Fonie/SSB/Digimodes and less CW.
 This SDR software app is made for SDR transceiver used in Hamradio as daily-used app, less for special operations with wide-range RX-only SDR devices.
 If you agree with me and my ideas, deskHPSDR can be very useful for you.
 If not, look around for other solutions.

 **There are no plans to adapt deskHPSDR for running with WINDOWS !
 It's made for UNIX style OS like macOS or Linux.**

-### deskHPSDR was forked a single time from pihpsdr and is now an independent codebase

-pihpsdr was [initiated and first developed](https://github.com/g0orx/pihpsdr) by [John Melton, G0ORX/N6LYT](https://github.com/g0orx) a few years ago.<br>Later Christoph, DL1YCF, had continued the development of pihpsdr.
-His fork [https://github.com/dl1ycf/pihpsdr](https://github.com/dl1ycf/pihpsdr) is the most up-to-date and current version of pihpsdr today and being actively developed by him up to now.<br><br>His pihpsdr codebase as of the end of October 2024 was the starting point for the development of deskHPSDR.
-There was, is, and will be no direct collaboration between pihpsdr and deskHPSDR, deskHPSDR go an entire own way.<br>Please also don't compare deskHPSDR with pihpsdr - they are two different apps with two different concepts.

 ## Requirements

 * modern Desktop-OS like macOS or Linux with installed developer tools like compiler, linker etc.
 * minimum screensize starts from 1280x600
 * **basic knowledge**: how to use your OS, a shell, a text editor and how to compile applications from source code
-* *macOS only*: please read the ```COMPILE.macOS``` first
+* *macOS only*: please read the``COMPILE.macOS`` first
-* *Linux only*: please read the ```COMPILE.linux``` first
+* *Linux only*: please read the``COMPILE.linux`` first
 * a SDR device or SDR transceiver, which supports HPSDR protocol 1 (older) like the Hermes Lite 2 or protocol 2 (newer) like the ANAN or similiar devices.
-Per default Soapy-API is disabled, if needed you must activate Soapy-API support in the ```make.config.deskhpsdr``` as an user-defined option.
+Per default Soapy-API is disabled, if needed you must activate Soapy-API support in the``make.config.deskhpsdr`` as an user-defined option.
 Please note, development support for Soapy has been discontinued now.
 * a very good running network without any issues (Ethernet preferred, WiFi not recommended) and a DHCP server inside (without DHCP is possible too, but more complicated or difficult working with the SDR devices)
-* for Hermes Lite 2 specific notes look into the ```Notes_if_using_HERMES-Lite-2.md```
+* for Hermes Lite 2 specific notes look into the``Notes_if_using_HERMES-Lite-2.md``
 * if want using a Raspberry Pi: Revision 5 (aka "Pi5") with >= 8GB RAM is strongly recommended, but deskHPSDR is not optimized for such SoC

 ## I want use now deskHPSDR.
 What I need to do ?